kube-reporting/metering-operator/Documentation/manual-install.md

 ## Install the most recent version available in OLM

-There is set of scripts for install/uninstall that automate using the latest version of the `metering` package in OLM: `hack/olm-install.sh` and `hack/olm-uninstall.sh`.
+There is a set of scripts for install/uninstall that automates using the latest version of the `metering` package in OLM: `hack/olm-install.sh` and `hack/olm-uninstall.sh`.
 These scripts work similarly to the `hack/install.sh` and `hack/uninstall.sh` scripts, except they install using OLM.

 Set your `METERING_NAMESPACE` and `METERING_CR_FILE` then run the script: